New Zealand People's Party: Component party of Advance New Zealand

 The leader of the Advance New Zealand party, Jami-Lee Ross, appeared in a Facebook video of 29 July 2020 and stated that the New Zealand People's Party would be joining with Advance.
 The Electoral Commission confirmed that the People's Party was a component party of Advance on 18 August.
 Advance New Zealand received only 1.0% of the party vote in the 2020 general election, not enough to enter Parliament, so no candidates from the People's Party were elected.

 Current status

 By December 2020, the People's Party was no longer recorded as a component party of Advance.
-No announcements about the future of the People's Party have been made.

 People's Party founder, Roshan Nauhria, said he would financially back Gaurav Sharma in the 2022 Hamilton West by-election, saying, "I will support him financially, 100 percent.
 Wholeheartedly… [it] doesn't matter the money, whatever he needs".
+Gaurav Sharma lost that election, coming fourth.

+The People's Party did not field any candidates for the 2023 general election.